Research and monitoring

 Monitoring has a firm place in every research project.
 Did the measures really serve to improve habitats or promote a particular species?
 In the worst case, at least the reasons for failure - "harm makes you wise" - should be made known.
 Without evidence gathering and monitoring, a project would not be eligible for funding.
 Monitoring is applied research.

 Reports of research

-The Gesäuse National Park actively takes care of research and monitoring projects.
-Every year, about 50 reports of completed work are added.
-A large part is offered freely accessible.
+The Gesäuse National Park is actively involved in research and monitoring projects.
+Every year about 50 reports of completed work are added.
+A large part is offered freely accessible and can be consulted.
 For this purpose, the association Nationalparks Austria has created a central database of Austrian protected areas.
-It contains projects, freely accessible reports, geographical data as well as meta-information on any raw data for scientists and the interested public.
+It contains projects, freely accessible reports, geographical data and meta-information on any raw data for scientists and the interested public.

 Science and research have long tradition in the Gesäuse.
 Today, our research mission is derived from international guidelines and the National Park Act, which places the protection of the entire ecosystem and the preservation of the area for future generations at the forefront.